 SMO tour is a special time for our group.
-We take time throughout the year to rehearse repertoire that we bring on the road with us.
-Even though we learn new music every year, we enjoy bringing back traditional songs that we share every year.
-Some of those songs are: Please Mr. Columbus, which involves storytelling and choreography, The Quest Unending, a tribute to our late founder, Ira T. Zook, and a few other classics you will just have to wait to see.
+We take time throughout the year to rehearse repertoire for the road.
+Even though we learn new music every year, we enjoy bringing back traditional songs that we share every year like The Quest Unending.
+This song a tribute to our late founder, Ira T. Zook, and a symbol of who we are as a group.

-Make sure to watch out for more details in the future!
-If you have questions or concerns, please feel free to contact us at firstname.lastname@example.org and we will reach back to you as soon as possible.
+If you have questions or concerns, contact us at email@example.com and we will reach back to you as soon as possible.